hcllaw/bdr/README.md

 ```
 An example of constructing a shrinkage network and training it with simulated data using `argparse` is shown here:
 ```
- python train_test.py chi2 -n shrinkage --learning-rate 0.001 --n-landmarks 50 --data-seed 23 /file/to/save/to
+ python train_test.py chi2 -n shrinkage --learning-rate 0.001 --n-landmarks 50 /folder/to/save/to
  ```
- This would train a shrinkage network on simulated data with learning rate 0.001, 50 landmarks, with data seed 23, while saving results to /file/to/save/to.
+ This would train a shrinkage network on simulated data with learning rate 0.001, 50 landmarks and save results to `/folder/to/save/to`.
 For other parameters not specified, it would use the default options.
+Likewise, the `blr.py` and `chi2_make_optimal.py` can be used in a similar fashion.
+It is also noted by default, it will parallise, unless specified otherwise.

+ ## Reproducing the experiments
+There are 3 main experiments in the paper, namely _Varying bag size: Uncertainty in the inputs_, _Fixed bag size: Uncertainty in the regression model_ and _IMDb-WIKI: Age Estimation_.
+The experimental setup and the exact grid for each of these experiments can be found in `/experiment_config`.
+Note that the each network on the IMDb-WIKI dataset will take around 4 hours to train roughly (depending on the parameters) on four 2 - E5-2690 v4 @ 2.60GHz	CPUs.

+The `/results` folder contains the results of the models that performed best on the validation set for our experiments, each experiment results folder also contain corresponding notebooks for baseline or plotting purposes.